mridubhatnagar/blogs-backup/cmama5izj000h09jp9hz1afi8.md

 If asked for a river run.
 There should be a resounding Yes, I am up for it.
 Above all, be one with the water.

-Safe to say, that some of them are achieved.. 😀
+Safe to say, that some of them are achieved.
+Everything that I thought I would never, even some of that is achieved.
+Grateful to the team at team4adventure for making it possible and a workplace that gave me flexibility.
+All runs were done before work started.